GaglianoTaliun-Lab/hematuria_sex_differential_genetic_effects/README.md

 ----------------------------------------------------------------------------

-Sex-stratified GWAS summary statistics of hematuria (HRC imputed) are available here: **GWAS Catalog?**
+Sex-stratified GWAS summary statistics of hematuria (HRC imputed) are available here: **insert Locus Zoom link**

 Code used in this paper is available in this repository within the /scripts directory, and below are the scripts used on each analysis, following the manuscript subheadings.